letu-rebel/hi-pat/index.md

 - **Never Miss a Chapel Again**: Our summaries are here for your spiritual advancement... or procrastination.
 Your choice!
 - **Easy Searching**: Find summaries by speaker, date, or topic.
 It's like a treasure hunt, but with fewer pirates.
-- **AI-Driven Summaries**: Powered by fancy fun AI that's almost as wise as your professors.
+- **AI-Driven Summaries**: Powered by AI that's almost as wise as your professors.
 We said *almost*.

 ## :books: How to Use